A newborn constantly feeding can exhaust any parent. Here’s how to handle the cluster feeding, especially when you’re breastfeeding.

 5. Feed on demand

 And don’t worry that you’re setting her up with “bad habits” by feeding her when she’s hungry.
-Feeding on demand doesn’t mean she’ll constantly expect to eat frequently.
+Feeding on demand doesn’t mean she’ll always expect to eat frequently.
 Instead, she’ll eventually develop her own routine and flow, especially the larger her stomach gets (and the more food she can take).

 For now, feed her when she’s hungry, knowing that this is a temporary and important stage in her growth.
 She knows what her body needs, and this is her way of letting you know she needs to eat.